enyert/enyert.github.io/about.md

 ---
 layout: page
-title: About
+title: Enyert Viñas
 permalink: /about/
 ---

-Some information about you!
+I'm a software developer living in Caracas, Venezuela.
+I'm passionate about best practices and solving interesting problems.

 ### More Information